davide-talesco/paip/README.md

 and response messages and will be published under `__LOG.client.__INVOKE__.server.add`;

-- also `client.observe('server.login', handler)` will generate a log notice message whose payload contains both request which is the observed notice message and response which will be whatever returned by the handler.
+- also `client.observe('server.login', handler)` will generate a log notice message whose payload contains both request which is the observed notice message and a response whose payload will be whatever returned by the handler.
+If the handler threw the error prop of the response will be populated.

 The log will be published under `__LOG.client.__OBSERVE__.server.add`

 Please note, in this case, to avoid loop when observing a service log subject the observe itself will not generate the log entry.

 This way you can easily build a monitoring system for your mesh of paip microservices.